What to expect at a hearing

 Only the applicant and submitters have a right to be heard at the hearing.

-See the EPA fact sheets on speaking at a hearing for more information.
+See our fact sheets on speaking at a hearing for more information.

 A board of inquiry is responsible for the conduct of a hearing and must give notice to the parties of the hearing timetable.
 The board may set procedures in advance of the hearing to ensure that the process runs smoothly and to time.

 If the board does set hearing procedures, these will be made available to the parties.
 These procedures describe how the board of inquiry intends to conduct the hearing and includes key dates.

 The board may also request further information from the applicant or submitters or commission reports on the application.
 All information and reports will be made available to the parties.